Updated: Sep 23

 Get a Free Trial to our “Mini-Workshops” A mini-workshop is a short how-to course that focuses on one specific relationship issue at a time.
 Each course includes step-by-step instruction and insight, and you get practical tools to try out on the spot.
 Instead of trying to deal with every problem in your relationship, you focus on how to rebuild trust, how to revive your intimacy, how to communicate more constructively, how to enjoy more sex and affection, or how to stay in love.
 And that’s just some of the available topics.
 Click the link here and sign up for a free trial (no strings attached), then dig in to the topic you most need help with.

 His part and your part

 In any less-than-ideal relationship situation, there’s an element of co-creation.
 When you don’t feel valued by him, there’s his part in that and there’s your part in that.
 We like to start with your part.
 Not because you’re the one who “needs” to change, or that you’re doing something wrong, simply because that’s the only place where you know you have some control and influence.
 As we all know, that’s not always the case with our partners.
 You don’t have to share this with your partner (although you can if you so choose), but for starters, ask yourself:

-- How can I call you, inspire you, to move better with me?
+How can I call him, or inspire him, to move better with me?